Nick's Story

 2019

-With nothing to do but lie in bed and rest, I armed myself with a laptop and phone and brought a team together to help make it happen.
-We developed a website and tracker, did some pretty heavy promotion, and before long (insert montage of working tirelessly) we had almost 50,000 people who joined us to push for better mental health around Australia.
-We raised $2.5M for mental health and participants completed over 50 million push-ups as part of the event.
-With a population of 25 million, I like to think we improved the average health of Australians by 2 push-ups each.
+With nothing to do but lie in bed and rest, Nick armed himself with a laptop and phone and brought a team together to help make it happen.
+That year, 50,000 people joined in the challenge and the push for better mental health around Australia with $2.5M raised for mental health and participants completing over 50 million push-ups.

 2020